 Eventually, Francis led her out from the street onto a narrow, metal bridge.
 Two familiar-looking men were standing at the bridge’s mid-section looking down the left-side railings.
 Klaus Kleine and Gilbert Wolff, if Alice recalled correctly.
-The last time she had seen Second Lieutenant Wolff was when they’d been below the city.
-It had only been a night or two ago since then, but it felt like an eternity, especially since the lieutenant was now clearly missing an arm.
+The last time she had seen Leutnant Wolff was when they’d been below the city.
+It had only been a night or two ago since then, but it felt like an eternity, especially since the leutnant was now clearly missing an arm.

 Alice followed both men’s gazes to a v-tram that was rolling just below the bridge.

 Wtorek Izsak—no, Gamma—stood on one end of the rain-slick v-tram.
 Behind him was a man barely identifiable as P.D.
 Oran.
 The bandages wrapped around the latter man’s arms and legs were weeping and soaked through.

 Alice grimaced as the memory of the Ariesian prince standing in that blazing crimson inferno flashed through her mind.
 She folded it away and glanced to the other end of the tram.